Fear Street Part Three: 1666: 1994: Part 2

-In 1994, Deena realizes that the Goode family is responsible for the Shadyside curse, as the firstborn of each generation repeats the ritual begun by their ancestor Solomon.
+Back in 1994, Deena realises that the Goode family is responsible for the Shadyside curse, as the firstborn of each generation repeats the ritual begun by their pilgrim ancestor Solomon.
 Because of this, Sunnyvale has always prospered while Shadyside has become worse.
-Deena and Josh are found by Sheriff Nick Goode, but the two escape in Nick's car and arrive at Ziggy's house.
-The trio deduces they must kill Nick to end the Shadyside curse.
-After they recruit the help of Martin, the mall janitor, the group devises a plan to lure Nick to the mall and set traps to have the Shadyside murderers kill him.

-The group manages to trap the killers and Ziggy pours a bucket of Deena's blood over Nick, causing the killers to attack him.
+Sheriff Nick Goode finds Deena and Josh, but the two escape in Nick's car and arrive at Ziggy's house.
+The trio deduces they must kill Nick to end the curse.
+After they recruit the help of Martin, the mall janitor, the group devises a plan to lure Nick to the mall and set traps to have the Shadyside killers murder him.
+The group manages to trap the killers, and Ziggy pours a bucket of Deena's blood over Nick, causing the killers to attack him.
 As Nick escapes into the tunnels, Deena and a possessed Sam follow him while the others fight off the killers.
 Sam attacks Deena, but she breaks Sam out of her possession temporarily before incapacitating her.
-Nick nearly kills Deena but she exposes him to the pile of beating organs in the tunnel, which gives him the visions of all of the killers' victims, causing him to go into a state of shock as he panics whilst the visions surround him.
-As he turns to flee, Deena kills Nick by stabbing him in the eye, causing the curse to cease and making the killers vanish.

-Some time later, the Goode family are exposed for their actions while life improves for the residents of Shadyside.
-Josh meets his online friend in person; Ziggy reunites with Mrs. Lane; Simon, Heather and Kate are commemorated by the school, and Deena and Sam have a picnic date at Sarah Fier's grave, naming her the first Shadysider.

-In a mid-credits scene, an unknown person takes the widow's satanic book from the tunnels.
+Nick nearly kills Deena, but she exposes him to the pile of beating organs in the tunnel, which gives him visions of all of the killers' victims, causing him to go into a state of shock as he panics while the visions surround him.
+As he turns to flee, Sarah is shown to possess Deena, and kills Nick by stabbing him in the eye, causing the curse to cease and making the killers vanish.
+Some time later, life improves for the residents of Shadyside.
+Josh meets his online friend in person; Ziggy reunites with Nurse Lane and returns her diary; Kate, Simon, and Heather are commemorated by the school, and Deena and Sam have a picnic date at Sarah Fier's grave, naming her the first Shadysider.
+In a mid-credits scene, an unknown person steals the widow's satanic book from the tunnels.

 Production

-On October 9, 2015, it was announced a film adaptation based on Stine's Fear Street book series was being developed by 20th Century Studios (then known as 20th Century Fox before its acquisition by Disney) and Chernin Entertainment.
+On October 9, 2015, it was announced a film adaptation based on Stine's Fear Street book series was being developed by 20th Century Fox and Chernin Entertainment.
 On February 13, 2017, Kyle Killen was hired to write the script for the film.
 In July, the project was announced as a trilogy, with Janiak set to direct and rewrite the scripts with her partner Phil Graziadei.
 The films would be set in different time periods and shot back-to-back, with the intention of releasing them one month apart.

 In March 2019, filming began on the first film in Atlanta and East Point, Georgia.
 Production also took place at Hard Labor Creek State Park in Rutledge in August 2019.
 Filming on the trilogy wrapped in September 2019.